Supported Device Types

 Supported Actions:

-Open valve
+- Open valve

-Close valve
+- Close valve

 Controller Support:

-Apple Home: | Limited
+- Apple Home: | Limited

-Google Home: | Limited
+- Google Home: | Limited

-Alexa: | Limited
+- Alexa: | Limited

-Humidifiers (humidifier)¶
+Humidifiers (humidifier)

-Mapped to OnOffPlugInUnit with level control.
+Mapped to Fan device with humidity control.

 Supported Features:

-On/Off
+- On/Off

-Target humidity (as level percentage)
+- Target humidity (as fan speed percentage)

-Vacuums (vacuum)¶
+Vacuums (vacuum)

 Mapped to RoboticVacuumCleaner.